krainboltgreene/learn-you-the-ruby-for-awesome-power/book/chapters/chapter-one.md

 ![Awesome Placeholder Image](http://dummyimage.com/300/00/44.png&text=Awesome%20Placeholder "So awesome.")

 It's obvious in the previous two examples that programming languages are a tool for making developing easier.
-Programming in Ruby works by writing text (like above), having the Ruby interpretor compile it, and getting the result of your work.
+Programming in Ruby works by writing text (like above), having the Ruby interpreter compile it, and getting the result of your work.
 The next two examples are exactly the same, first in Java a really powerful and common language, the second in Ruby:

 ### Java's "Hello, World"